Eschatologue/CM_wiki/docs/spells/9th-level.md

 **Components:** V, S, M (an hourglass filled with diamond dust worth at least 5,000 gp, which the spell consumes)
 **Duration:** Instantaneous

 You target a creature you can see within range, putting its physical form through the devastation of rapid aging.
 The target must make a Constitution :d20-save: **Saving Throw**, taking 10d12 necrotic damage on a failed save, or half as much damage on a successful one.
 If the save fails, the target also ages to the point where it has only 30 days left before it dies of old age.
-In this aged state, the target has :d20-disadv: **Disadvantage** on :d20-attack: **Attack Roll**s, :d20-check: **Ability Check**s, and :d20-save: **Saving Throw**s, and its walking speed is halved.
+In this aged state, the target has :d20-disadv: **Disadvantage** on :d20-attack: **Attack Rolls**, :d20-check: **Ability Checks**, and :d20-save: **Saving Throws**, and its walking speed is halved.
 Only the *wish* spell or the *greater restoration* cast with a 9th-level :rsc-spell-slot: **Spell Slot** can end these effects and restore the target to its previous age.

 ### Ravenous Void
 *9th-level Evocation*